Hemapriyaranganathan/DAA_Module_19/EX 1A Reverse a string.md

 To Write a Program to Create a recursive function to reverse a string

 ## Algorithm
-1.Take input string s.
+1. Take input string s.
 2. If length of s is 0 or 1, return s (base case).
-3.Otherwise, recursively call the function with s[1:].
+3. Otherwise, recursively call the function with s[1:].
-4.Append s[0] to the result of the recursive call.
+4. Append s[0] to the result of the recursive call.
-5.Return the final reversed string.
+5. Return the final reversed string.

 ## Program:
 ```